 Parents play a pivotal role in developing children's autobiographical memory as well.
 Research has shown that the way parents verbally recall memories with their small children correlates to those children's narrative style for retelling memories later in life.
 In other words, children whose parents tell them about past events, such as birthday parties or trips to the zoo, in detail will be more likely to vividly describe their own memories [source: Urshwa].
 Interestingly, autobiographical memory also has a cultural component, with Westerners' personal memories focusing more on themselves and Easterners remembering themselves more in group contexts [source: Urshwa].

 More detailed explanations exist regarding childhood amnesia.
 But brain structure, language and sense of self are its foundation.
-To learn more about amnesia and memory, don't forget to read the links on the next page.
+To learn more about amnesia and memory, don't forget to read the links below.